apache/bahir/sql-streaming-mqtt/README.md

         .option("clientId", "some-client-id")
         .load("tcp://localhost:1883")

-## Configuration options.
+## Configuration options

-This source uses [Eclipse Paho Java Client](https://eclipse.org/paho/clients/java/).
+This connector uses [Eclipse Paho Java Client](https://eclipse.org/paho/clients/java/).
 Client API documentation is located [here](http://www.eclipse.org/paho/files/javadoc/index.html).

- * `brokerUrl` A url MqttClient connects to.
-Set this or `path` as the url of the Mqtt Server. e.g. tcp://localhost:1883.
+ * `brokerUrl` An URL MqttClient connects to.
+Set this or `path` as the URL of the Mqtt Server. e.g. tcp://localhost:1883.
  * `persistence` By default it is used for storing incoming messages on disk.
 If `memory` is provided as value for this option, then recovery on restart is not supported.
  * `topic` Topic MqttClient subscribes to.
- * `clientId` clientId, this client is assoicated with.
-Provide the same value to recover a stopped client.
+ * `clientId` clientId, this client is associated with.
+Provide the same value to recover a stopped source client.
+MQTT sink ignores client identifier, because Spark batch can be distributed across multiple workers whereas MQTT broker does not allow simultanous connections with same ID from multiple hosts.
  * `QoS` The maximum quality of service to subscribe each topic at.
 Messages published at a lower quality of service will be received at the published QoS.
 Messages published at a higher quality of service will be received using the QoS specified on the subscribe.
  * `username` Sets the user name to use for the connection to Mqtt Server.
 Do not set it, if server does not need this.
 Setting it empty will lead to errors.
  * `password` Sets the password to use for the connection.